JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin_faq.md

 Task 'setupDependencies' not found in root project 'projectName'.
 ```

-To fix that, manually edit the <path>.idea/workspace.xml</path> file removing mentioned entry, go to the <control>Gradle</control> tool window, select the <menupath>Tasks Activation</menupath> action from the context menu of the root project item, and remove it.
+To fix that, manually edit the <path>.idea/workspace.xml</path> file removing mentioned entry, go to the <control>Gradle</control> tool window, select the <ui-path>Tasks Activation</ui-path> action from the context menu of the root project item, and remove it.

 ### How do I expose my plugin API sources to dependent plugins?